 Who should attend?

-This course would be most effective for department heads and GMs in hotels, small business owners, independent operators, or even those possibly in franchising or management contracts.
+This Masterclass would be most effective for department heads and GMs in hotels, small business owners, independent operators, or even those possibly in franchising or management contracts.

 Key Learning Objectives: